McLean Group of Companies

 McLean Group of Companies is collective of companies owned by the McLean family in Vancouver, British Columbia, Canada.
 The company's head offices are located in Vancouver and primarily invests in the development of real estate projects in North America.
-The company also has businesses in aviation, film, and telecommunications.
+The company also has businesses in aviation.
 The aggregate value of the company's development projects are estimated at around US$1 billion.
-Among its most notably controlled companies are Vancouver Film Studios, The Landing, Pacific Backlot Services, Signal Systems, and Blackcomb Helicopters.
+Among its most notably controlled companies is Blackcomb Helicopters.

 History

 The McLean Group of Companies was founded by David McLean in 1972.
 The company originally started in real estate investment in the Vancouver area and later branched of to other places in Canada such as, Alberta, British Columbia, and Ontario.
 They also invest within the United States in states such as California, Georgia, Washington, and Hawaii.

 In 30 years the company has operated, it has acquired and developed over 2,100 residential condominiums, apartments, and 200 acre of urban land.
 In the 1980s the company purchased Northstar International Studios which later became Vancouver Film Studios.